peterwilliams-swe/ukth-appinn-containerapps-orderapi/solution2.md

 The deployment typically takes around 3 to 5 minutes to complete.

 Once deployment has completed, verify the resources created by navigating to [Azure Portal](https://portal.azure.com).
 The following resources should be created.
-Note that the resource name prefix will differ in your environment.

 ![](images/resources.png)
+> [!NOTE]
+> The resource name prefix will differ in your environment.
+>

 Select the Container Apps Environment and review the apps listed in the Apps blade

 ![](images/containerapps.png)